aurelia-contrib/aurelia-getting-started/guides/how-to-add-pug-to-cli-with-webpack.md

 # Configuring Pug with Webpack 4 and the Aurelia CLI

 date: 2018-05-07 16:00
+status: Still working out a few kinks in this how-to

 The [Aurelia CLI](https://aurelia.io/docs/cli) (currently v0.33.1) [does not yet support](https://github.com/aurelia/skeleton-navigation/pull/769) [pug](http://pugjs.org) templates.
 This post shows how to setup pug once you've installed a new webpack4-based Aurelia project.